 As shown below, THRIVE provides a platform for all language educators to share their experiences.
-Savvy veterans with decades of experience and wide-eyed newcomers just out of school each offer valuable understandings of what it means to be language teacher.
-Join other educators like Rebecca Blouwolff, the 2020 ACTFL National Language Teacher of the Year, to share your story today!
+Savvy veterans with decades of experience and wide-eyed newcomers just out of school each offer valuable understandings of what it means to be a language teacher.
+Join other educators like Meredith White, Foreign Language Association of Georgia (FLAG) Teacher of the Year 2020, to share your story today!

 Special notes for a phone recording: